craftercms/docs/source/developers/projects/craftercms/index.rst

 OR

-If you would like to contribute to Crafter CMS, to build a developer's environment, you'll need to to clone the develop branch:
+If you would like to contribute to CrafterCMS, to build a developer's environment, you'll need to to clone the develop branch:

     .. code-block:: bash

         git clone https://github.com/craftercms/craftercms.git -b develop

-For more information on Crafter CMS Git Workflow, please review: https://github.com/craftercms/craftercms/blob/master/GIT_WORKFLOW.md
+For more information on CrafterCMS Git Workflow, please review: https://github.com/craftercms/craftercms/blob/master/GIT_WORKFLOW.md

 ====================
 More Advanced Topics
 ====================

-Crafter CMS has two environments, the Authoring Environment and the Delivery Environment.
+CrafterCMS has two environments, the Authoring Environment and the Delivery Environment.

 The authoring environment provides all the content management services, enabling authoring, managing and publishing of all content.
 It provides a comprehensive set of user-friendly features for managing and optimizing your experiences.